sjentsch/lsjDocs/Ch16/Ch16_Bayes_2.rst

 terms here that you should know.
 On the left hand side, we have the posterior odds, which tells you what you believe about the relative plausibilty of the null hypothesis and the alternative hypothesis *after* seeing the data.
-On the right hand side, we have the **prior odds**, which indicates what you thought *before* seeing the data.
+On the right-hand side, we have the **prior odds**, which indicates what you thought *before* seeing the data.
 In the middle, we have the **Bayes factor**, which describes the amount of evidence provided by the data